Invertebrates Australia recognises that First Nations Peoples never ceded their sovereignty over Australia’s lands and waters

 The challenge

 Invertebrate animals make up around 55% of known Australian biodiversity and >95% of known Australian animal diversity.
 They are fascinating and absolutely crucial to the functioning of our ecosystems.
-However, so little is known about the vast majority of invertebrates that effectively managing them is a major challenge.
-This old problem of “what to do about the invertebrates” urgently needs solving if we are to ensure that our ecological and economic systems remain stable as we navigate and mitigate climate change.
+However, they are largely ignored in conservation planning despite hundreds of species listed as threatened.
+This is an urgent problem that needs solving if we are to ensure that our ecological and economic systems remain stable.

 How we’re helping